mfa01/SimpleInAppPurchaseKit/README.md

-SimpleInAppPurchaseKit to buy and restore apple in app purchases easily, so just add this pods to your project and start using it in a seconds, you can do buy,get price and restore actions
+SimpleInAppPurchaseKit to buy and restore apple in app purchases easily, so just add this pods to your project and start using it in a seconds, you can do buy, get price and restore actions

 Add this line in your pod file